sheinalewlevy/HGC-TA/README.md

 - **postX.rda**: Posterior distributions from each model.
 X=model numbers from 2_models.R
 - **WAIC.rda**: WAIC values for the main models in the text

-Due to file size limits, these available upon request from Sheina Lew-Levy (sheinalewlevy@gmail.com)
+Due to file size limits, model outputs are available upon request from Sheina Lew-Levy (sheinalewlevy@gmail.com)